zaccaria-af/zaccaria-af.github.io/content/posts/2024-heuristic-agent.md

 +++
-title = '2024 Heuristic Agent'
-date = 2023-10-02T17:31:02+02:00
+title = 'Building a heuristig agent for the game 2048' date = 2023-10-02T17:31:02+02:00
 draft = false
 tags = ["ai", "minimax"]